hadley/adv-r/Foundations.Rmd

     \@ref(subsetting).
 Understanding the fundamental components of subsetting will allow you to solve new problems by combining the building blocks in novel ways.

+1. The tools of control flow allow you to only execute code under certain conditions, or to repeatedly execute code with changing inputs.
+In Chapter
+    \@ref(control-flow), you'll learn the important `if` and `for` constructs, as well as related tools like `switch()` and `while`.

 1. Functions are the most important building block of R code, and in Chapter
     \@ref(functions), you'll learn exactly how they work, including the __scoping__ rules, which govern how R looks up values from names.